YotamAflalo/protfolio/README.md

 - teaching assistant.

 ## Projects
-### A knowledge graph-based information storage and retrieval solution for chatbots in the Graph-RAG architecture
+### 1. Healthcare Chatbot with LLM-Langchain-Agent and Graph-RAG Architecture

 [project repo](https://github.com/YotamAflalo/chyper-graphRAG-with-langchain-and-neo4j)

-Storing information from thousands of pages in the field of healthcare in a knowledge graph, and building a mechanism for retrieving knowledge with a chatbot interface using a smart agent based on the RAG tool, retrieving information from a knowledge graph using cypher queries and a large language model.
+This project implements a chatbot utilizing a Graph-RAG architecture, built with Python and Neo4j.
+I created a knowledge graph from thousands of healthcare-related pages using state-of-the-art LLMs.
+The chatbot operates through a Langchain agent that leverages this knowledge graph as its knowledge base for answering questions.
+The agent employs text-to-Cypher techniques to query the knowledge graph and generate responses to user queries.

 ![Knowlage-graph-example](/assets/img/knowlage_graph_example.png)

-### MLOps-TeleChurnPredictor
+### 2. MLOps-TeleChurnPredictor

 [project repo](https://github.com/YotamAflalo/MLOps-TeleChurnPredictor)